Updated December 6, 2024

 dollar-store-sanitizer-for-dentures-and-water-bottles

-22. Travel-sized toiletries
+24. Travel-sized toiletries

 Many of the travel-sized toiletries and beauty products are from recognizable brand names.
-I love finding travel-sized versions of products I use at home because it means travel-sized toiletries are a more economical and environmental choice if the container can be reused and decanted from larger supplies.
+I love finding travel-sized versions of products I use at home because it means travel-sized toiletries are a more economical and environmental choice if the container can be reused and filled with liquids decanted from larger supplies.
 Or purchase travel-sized containers of products such as mouthwash, lotion, or hand sanitizer with the plan to refill them with similar products.
 I find these containers are usually more robust and functional than the empty ones in kits.

 dollar-store-travel-sized-bottles

-23. Travel bottles and jars
+29. Travel bottles and jars

 Look for the kits with a variety of containers of different shapes, sizes, and functions for decanting your favourite toiletries and cosmetics.
 Many kits contain adhesive labels.